There are two types of reports in Totara's report builder: User reports and Embedded reports.

 However, using both the Is in progress? and the Is complete? columns from the Course completion report source with the count aggregation set on them will not work, as the aggregation would be correctly calculated for the first column but then repeated in the second as they use the same field for aggregation.

-This allows the results from the aggregation of columns in the report to be graphed using a variety of graph types including:
+The graph tab allows the results from the aggregation of columns in the report to be graphed using a variety of graph types.

 You can change your graph library from the default (ChartJS) by navigating to Quick-access menu > Reports > General settings, then select an option for the Graph Library setting.